Program: Complex Systems Certificate

 - Understand the nature of complex systems.

-- Be able to model or mathematically describe complex systems or systems of systems.
+- Model or mathematically describe complex systems or systems of systems.

-- Be able to analyze processes and phenomena with respect to agents, complex systems of agents, or systems of systems using applied mathematical and computational frameworks.
+- Analyze processes and phenomena with respect to agents, complex systems of agents, or systems of systems using applied mathematical and computational frameworks.

 - Demonstrate competency in quantitative and scientific reasoning.